National Scam Survivor Day

 What is Scam Survivor Day?

-BBB created National Scam Survivor Day in 2024, held on the second Thursday in May.
-We encourage communities to take part and uplift their neighbors through local events that recognize Scam Survivor Day, give survivors the opportunity for their voices to be heard, and combat the stigma that keeps them from seeking the guidance and assistance they deserve.
+Scam Survivor Day, recognized the second Thursday in May, gives survivors the opportunity for their voices to be heard and to combat the stigma that keeps them from seeking the guidance and assistance they deserve.

 Scam Survivor Day Coalition